 Robinson, fifth-year senior from Richmond, has 28 career starts to his credit, including six at tailback and five at wide receiver.
 His versatility has aggravated opposing defenses all season and will pose a formidable challenge for a Florida State defense that has struggled with mobile quarterbacks in recent seasons.

 "He's an exciting player and if you don't contain him, he can hurt you," FSU strong safety Kyler Hall said.
 "He's tough and he's definitely a threat and a challenge for us."

 Hall and company have had mixed results with scrambling quarterbacks this season.
 The Seminoles were burned by Virginia quarterback Marques Hagans in a 26-21 loss on Oct.
 15. Though Hagans netted negative rushing yards because of sacks, the extra dimension on roll-outs and busted plays allowed him to throw for 306 yards and UVA's two touchdowns in the upset.

-’s Marcus Vick their last time out, a 27-22 victory in the ACC Championship game.
+On the flip side, the Seminoles blanketed Virginia Tech's Marcus Vick their last time out, a 27-22 victory in the ACC Championship game.